jLantxa/plotcpp/README.md

 The `HistogramPlot` is a `BarPlot` that represents the histogram of a series of values using a custom number of bins.

-Since this figure is based on the `BarPlot` it will be lacking the same features:
+Since this figure is based on the `BarPlot` it will be lacking the same features.

 ![Example](examples/histogram_plot.png)